W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: a probabilistic perspective

 \subsection{Hilbert space of states}

-Using this probabilistic framework we can define the space of states of the free-field theory, which represents a set of observables of the model.
-In this setting the free-field is viewed as a map from the circle $\S^1$ to $\a$ (which to simplify is identified to $\R^r$).
+Using this probabilistic framework we can define the space of states of the free-field theory, the latter being viewed as a map from the unit circle $\T$ to $\a\simeq\R^r$.
+We follow here the approach developed in~\cite[Section 3]{GKRV} when $r=1$.